-'''

-output_root_file_name =

-"output_Global_PID.root"

-Path to PDFs file.
-Users should enter the path

-to their own PDFs file here

-PID_PDFs_file = " "

-PID MICE configuration, 'step_4' for StepIV running,

-'commissioning' for field free commissioning data

-(straight tracks).
-Default is step_4

-pid_config = "step_4"

-PID running mode - selects which PID variables are

-used. 'online' corresponds to less beam (momentum)

-dependent variables, 'offline' uses all variables

-and requires that specific PDFs already exist for

-the beam.

-pid_mode = "offline"

-Tag used by both MapCppGlobalPID and

-ReduceCppGlobalPID, determines which PDFs to

-perform PID against/which PDFs to produce (in this

-case, set based upon input MC beam).
-A typical tag

-here would be the emittance and momentum, e.g.

-3-140, 6-200, etc. Alternatively, users may choose

-to enter the run number they are simulating for

-here.
-The tag used for the PDFs must match the tag

-you use when doing PID

-pid_beam_setting = "6-200"

-Polarity of running mode, value can be "positive"

-or "negative".

-'''

-'''

-pid_beamline_polarity = "positive"

-PID confidence level = set the margin (in percent)

-between the confidence levels of competing pid

-hypotheses before they are selected as the correct

-hypothesis

-pid_confidence_level = 10

-PID track selection - selects which tracks from

-TrackMatching to perform PID on.
-Can be set to

-#

-#

-"all", or all downstream tracks "DS", all upstream

-"US", through tracks "Through", or the US or DS

-#

-components of the through tracks "Through_US"

-#

-or "Through_DS".
-Or a combination of can be

-#

-entered as a space separated list,

-#

-#

-e.g "Through Through_US"

-pid_track_selection = "Through"

-'''
+''' output_root_file_name = "output_Global_PID.root" Path to PDFs file.
+Users should enter the path to their own PDFs file here PID_PDFs_file = " " PID MICE configuration, 'step_4' for StepIV running, 'commissioning' for field free commissioning data (straight tracks).
+Default is step_4 pid_config = "step_4" PID running mode - selects which PID variables are used. 'online' corresponds to less beam (momentum) dependent variables, 'offline' uses all variables and requires that specific PDFs already exist for the beam. pid_mode = "offline" Tag used by both MapCppGlobalPID and \# ReduceCppGlobalPID, determines which PDFs to perform PID against/which PDFs to produce (in this case, set based upon input MC beam).
+A typical tag here would be the emittance and momentum, e.g. \# 3-140, 6-200, etc. Alternatively, users may choose to enter the run number they are simulating for here.
+The tag used for the PDFs must match the tag you use when doing PID pid_beam_setting = "6-200" Polarity of running mode, value can be "positive" or "negative". pid_beamline_polarity = "positive" PID confidence level = set the margin (in percent) between the confidence levels of competing pid hypotheses before they are selected as the correct hypothesis pid_confidence_level = 10 PID track selection - select which tracks from TrackMatching to perform PID on.
+Can perform PID on all tracks by setting to "all", on through tracks only (constituent tracks will be PID'd, so this excludes orphans) with "through" or on all upstream and downstream tracks (ignoring whether tracks have been through-matched) with "constituents" pid_track_selection = "all" '''

-Listing 13.2: An example datacard (example_pid_datacard.py) for use with GlobalPID.py
+Listing 13.2: An example datacard (example pid datacard.py) for use with GlobalPID.py

-As the framework currently stands, the output file would now contain the global tracks with the PID set (where it has been possible to do so) to whichever particle hypothesis had the highest confidence (if it passes the confidence level cut), and the mapper name of the track will have been set to MapCppGlobalPID-<pid_track_selection>, e.g. if the datacard setting was pid_track_selection = "Through", the mapper name would be MapCppGlobalPID-Through.
+As the framework currently stands, the output file would now contain the global tracks with the PID set (where it has been possible to do so) to whichever particle hypothesis had the highest confidence (if it passes the confidence level cut), and the mapper name of the track will have been set to MapCppGlobalPID-<pid\track\selection>, e.g. if the datacard setting was pid\track\selection = "Through", the mapper name would be MapCppGlobalPID-Through.